Dentist Chartered Accountant — Cabinet Hayot Expertise

 Chartered accountant for dentists: BNC 2035 management, CARCDSF contributions, material investment, SCM and SELARL.
 Tax optimization of your dental practice.

 A self-employed dental surgeon reports profit as BNC: micro-BNC up to 83,600 EUR of receipts, otherwise the 2035 controlled declaration.
 Therapeutic care and custom prostheses are VAT-exempt (CGI art.
 261, 4, 1), while clear aligners are taxed at 20%.
-CARCDSF contributions sit on the 48,060 EUR PASS, and clinical equipment must be capitalised and depreciated.
+CARCDSF contributions sit on the 48,060 EUR PASS (8.73% basic rate), and clinical equipment must be capitalised and depreciated.
+At Hayot Expertise, from 258 EUR per month, quote within 24 hours.

 The practice of private dental surgery in Paris and in France requires high precision financial management.
 As a dental surgeon, you mainly fall under the Non-Commercial Profits (BNC) regime, with the obligation to file a 2035 declaration.
 The micro-BNC threshold (€83,600 in 2026) is almost systematically exceeded due to the fees charged and, above all, the importance of operating costs.